MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/date/formats.md

 1614012035
 ```

-Same as above, but as a float.
+Or as a float.

 ```console
 $ echo $EPOCHREALTIME
 1614012035.3449261189
 ```

-Or use the `date` command.
+Or use the `date` command with a format.

 ```console
 $ date '+%s'